Protect your customer data and your reputation with our state-of-the-art security

 With the increased focus on Attestation and Monitoring, in order to deliver a secure and excellent UX, the MPoC standard clearly requires tight and secure integration between the client and server-side, to consistently guarantee the integrity of the COTS device and the SoftPOS application.
 While the server-side component can take care of the complete attestation of both device and application, the client-side payment component within the mobile app needs to interact with the backend at defined time intervals and before initiating any transactions.
 The client-side component also needs to provide a first layer of defense and, at a minimum, support partial attestation when no connection with the backend is possible, for legitimate offline payment processing.
 This will require client-side Runtime Application Self Protection (RASP), with checks at startup and throughout the code, which can autonomously halt the application, even when running in offline mode.
 For example, this may be applied in cases where the attacker is able to disable communications with the Attestation and Monitoring backend.

 With functionality increasingly being moved onto the mobile device, attackers can leverage insights into your app’s architecture and software to modify or defeat the functionality of different mobile app components.
 This makes it critical for the code of a mobile app to be hardened and protected.
 Guardsquare offers complete solutions to address this need.
-DexGuard and iXGuard, which are EMVco compliant, provide multi-layered code hardening solutions of the SoftPOS through a number of capabilities.
+DexGuard and iXGuard, provide multi-layered code hardening solutions of the SoftPOS through a number of capabilities.
 These include multiple code obfuscation techniques, data encryption, and RASP, among others.
 ThreatCast, Guardsquare’s mobile threat monitoring solution, provides real time insights into relevant runtime threats and can be easily fed to your backend Attestation and Monitoring service.
 In addition, Guardsquare’s free mobile app security testing tool, AppSweep, can be easily and transparently integrated into the application development process to scan code for potential vulnerabilities.